Why does water extinguish fire?

 Rate of heat flow: Definition and direction

-The rate of heat flow refers to the heat energy transferred per unit of time ("heat output").
-The drive for the heat flow is a temperature difference.
-Learn more about the...
+The rate of heat flow refers to the heat energy transferred per unit of time (heat output).
+The drive for the heat flow is...

 Thermal conductivity (Fourier’s law)